 Dipeptidyl peptidase–like protein 6 (DPP6) is an auxiliary subunit of the Kv4 family of voltage-gated K+ channels known to enhance channel surface expression and potently accelerate their kinetics.
 DPP6 is a single-transmembrane protein, which is structurally remarkable for its large extracellular domain.
 Included in this domain is a cysteine-rich motif, the function of which is unknown.
 Lin Lin found that the cysteine-rich domain of DPP6 is required for the protein's export from the ER and expression on the cell surface.
 Disulfide bridges formed at C349/C356 and C465/C468 of the cysteine-rich domain are necessary for the enhancement of Kv4.2 channel surface expression but not for DPP6's interaction with Kv4.2 subunits.
 The short intracellular N-terminal and transmembrane domains of DPP6 associate with and accelerate the recovery from inactivation of Kv4.2, but the entire extracellular domain is necessary to enhance Kv4.2 surface expression and stabilization.
 Our findings show that the cysteine-rich domain of DPP6 plays an important role in protein folding of DPP6, which is required for transport of DPP6/Kv4.2 complexes out of the ER.

-We showed recently (1) that DPP6 regulates the formation and stability of dendritic filopodia during early neuronal development, which is independent of Kv4.2.
-In order to identify additional DPP6 binding proteins, a TAP purification approach was employed by Jiahhua Hu to isolate the DPP6 protein complex from hippocampal neurons.
+We showed recently that DPP6 regulates the formation and stability of dendritic filopodia during early neuronal development, which is independent of Kv4.2.
+To identify additional DPP6–binding proteins, Jiahhua Hu employed a TAP (tandem affinity purification) approach in order to isolate the DPP6 protein complex from hippocampal neurons (Figure 1).
 Mass-spectrometry analysis identified known proteins such as Kv4 family members and numerous novel synaptic proteins, which Jiahua Hu and Jung Park are currently examining.

 Dendritic trafficking of voltage-gated calcium channels